powergun/hsDataMunging/jsonmunging/README.md

 NOTE: (I was stuck on this for a while) the type of the un-parsed sub section must be `Value` (`Object` is the value ctor not the data type!!)

+## Exception | Handle parsing failures

+`eitherDecode` function returns the detail of the failure - type incompatibity etc.